raine/replem/README.md

 For example:

-- Install a specific version by providing the version as `@<version>` after module name.
+- Install a specific version: `replem lodash@3.0.0`
-- A module can be installed from GitHub: `githubname/reponame#commit`
+- Install a module from GitHub: `replem githubname/reponame#commit`

 By postfixing module's name with `:<alias>` you can set an alias for a module.
 Module's exports will be available under this name.